ThaisaJungles/prebioticmixPD/README.md

 16S rRNA sequencing data and metadata can be accessed on NCBI SRA PRJNA852512.

-Qiime outputs (metadata, ASV table, and taxonomy table) were uploaded to MicrobiomeAnalyst (https://microbiomeanalyst.ca/) for clustered heatmap processing and vizualization.
+Qiime outputs (ASV table, and taxonomy table) and metadata were uploaded to MicrobiomeAnalyst (https://microbiomeanalyst.ca/) for clustered heatmap processing and vizualization.